 Invest in good health and safety practices to help reduce absence rates due to injury and illness.
 You might also consider implementing a wellness policy to promote a healthy work-life balance and support the mental health of your employees.
 This can have a drastic positive impact on absence rates.

 Closely linked to injury and illness are stress and burnout.

 When employees feel overworked or overwhelmed, they become less engaged and less productive.
 And if you fail to address employee stress levels, it can lead to sickness and mental health issues.

 If you have noticed a drop in performance with certain employees, it might suggest underlying issues with stress or burnout.
 To be sure, you should arrange a meeting with the employee in question to find out if there is any way you can support them.
-If you fail to address signs of stress and burnout then it could result in long-term absences which further impact the rest of the team who are left to pick up the slack.
+If you fail to address signs of stress and burnout then it could result in long-term absences.
+Which, in turn, further impact the rest of the team who are left to pick up the slack.
 This can lead to a vicious cycle of stress and workplace absenteeism.

 If you detect issues with bullying and harassment, then you need to implement strategies to improve employee relations so that each employee feels safe at work.
 Make sure you have clearly defined policies for preventing and resolving disputes between employees and managers.
 Provide training where needed and make sure you have procedures in place to manage disputes between employees, leadership issues, and personality clashes.

 And most importantly, make sure all employees understand that HR is there to support them at all times.

 If you have high rates of employee absenteeism in your company, thenit could suggest that there is an underlying issue with employee morale and engagement.
 This is because if employees don’t feel a strong sense of organizational commitment and motivation it can have a huge impact on performance and productivity.
 It can lead to weak office relations and an increase in unscheduled absences.